-- Objective is to evaluate OS benefit assuming that switching is not associated with survival/covariates. - The treatment policy estimand is defined as time from randomization to death regardless of treatment changes. - Analysis method is standard proportional hazards Cox model and is guided by treatment policy strategy to handle treatment switching. - This estimand may not be clinically relevant due to systematic treatment switching.
-If switching is associated with survival, then the treatment effect may be underestimated. - Following Fleming et al. (2009) it is recommended to present treatment policy estimand along with other more meaningful estimands.
+- Objective is to evaluate OS benefit assuming switching is not associated with survival/covariates. - The treatment policy estimand is defined as time from randomization to death regardless of treatment changes. - Analysis method is standard proportional hazards Cox model and is guided by treatment policy strategy to handle treatment switching. - This estimand may not be clinically relevant due to systematic treatment switching.
+If switching is associated with survival, then the treatment effect may be underestimated. - Following Fleming et al. (2009), to maintain the integrity of random assignment, it is recommended to present treatment policy estimand along with other more meaningful estimands.